hatimalhomid/Arabic-Text-Diacritization/README.md

 - Hugging Face Transformers

-## Future Recommendations
+##  Recommendations
-Train LSTM on the full dataset
+- Train LSTM on the Full Dataset: Utilize the entire dataset when training the LSTM model to maximize its generalization capability and performance.

-Use beam search for better decoding

-Add morphological constraints for correctness

-Fine-tune larger models (e.g., XLM-R, ALLaM-7B)
+- Incorporate Beam Search Decoding: Replace or augment greedy decoding with beam search to explore multiple candidate sequences and enhance prediction quality.

+- Introduce Morphological Constraints: Integrate morphological rules and constraints into the decoding process to ensure syntactic and grammatical correctness in the output.

+- Extend Training Duration: Allocate longer training time, particularly for models like AraBERT and Transformer, to allow for better convergence and improved accuracy.

+- Fine-Tune Large Pre-Trained Models: Consider fine-tuning models such as mBERT, XLM-R, and ALLaM-7B, which have been pre-trained on extensive Arabic corpora including Harakat (diacritics).
+Their linguistic coverage can significantly boost diacritization accuracy